hainayanda/Chary/README.md

 ## DispatchQueue Extensions

-Chary have some DispatchQueue Extension that will help when dealing with multithreaded.
+Chary has some DispatchQueue Extension that will help when dealing with multithreaded.

 ### Registering DispatchQueue detection